Storyteller (Buffy the Vampire Slayer)

 "Storyteller" is the sixteenth episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on February 25, 2003 on UPN.
 "Storyteller" refers to Andrew Wells, who has become a pseudo-member of the Scooby Gang after being a villain in the previous season, and has been held hostage at Buffy's home since early in the season.

 Plot

 Desiring to make a record of the events leading up to the apocalypse, in case humans survive, so that they will know what Buffy and her allies did, Andrew, taking refuge in the bathroom, describes his own version of "Buffy, Slayer of the Vampyres" to a video camera (imagining that he is situated in an old library with a roaring fire, dressed in a smoking jacket and holding a pipe).
 Later, Andrew talks to the video camera and uses his big white board to illustrate and explain the array of evil forces in Sunnydale.
 He interviews various members of the household, blithely re-imagining current and past incidents in an idealized and incorrect way.

 Buffy arrives at the school to find two boys fighting, a shy girl turning invisible because of her unpopularity, and various other disturbances.
 Buffy finds Principal Wood, who has just been injured by a thrown rock.
 As she bandages his head, they discuss the bizarre yet familiar chaos dominating the school.
 She explains her suspicions that the activation of the Seal of Danzalthar is behind the morning's chaos.
 They investigate the newly uncovered seal in the school basement.
 As Wood gets close to the seal, he is infused with evil.
 In a demonic voice, he berates Buffy for her involvement with Spike.
 Buffy pulls Wood away, freeing him; he recalls nothing.

 At the Summers' home, Andrew continues his interviews.
 He causes Xander and Anya to re-examine their feelings for each other.
 Wood and Buffy arrive and inform Andrew he is going to help close the Seal; it is now surrounded by five possessed students and glowing with light.
 A magically forced memory allows Andrew to locate the magically charged knife the First wanted him to use to sacrifice Jonathan.
 Buffy tells Andrew that she believes that he can help her quiet the seal.
 They leave for the school, accompanied by Spike and Wood.
 They arrive to find that the school is being destroyed by ongoing student riots.